ACollins00/SmartMattressMoonPhases/README.md

 ## Custom Data Dictionary

-TIME TO FALL ASLEEP: the amount of time in minutes to fall asleep
+***TIME TO FALL ASLEEP: the amount of time in minutes to fall asleep
 RESTFUL: the amount of time in minutes spent in a restful state
-   RESTLESS: the amount of time in minutes spent in a restless state
-    HEART RATE: the frequency of heartbeats per minute HEART RATE VARIABILITY: the amount of time between fluctuations of a heartbeat; this may reflect the body's response to stress
+RESTLESS: the amount of time in minutes spent in a restless state HEART RATE: the frequency of heartbeats per minute HEART RATE VARIABILITY: the amount of time between fluctuations of a heartbeat; this may reflect the body's response to stress
-      BREATH RATE: the number of breaths per minute MOON PHASES: the monthly phases or cycles of the moon
+BREATH RATE: the number of breaths per minute
+MOON PHASES: the monthly phases or cycles of the moon

-print(my_dictionary)
+Note: The above CUSTOM DATA DICTIONARY demonstrates Feature 4

+Feature 4: Build a custom data dictionary and include it either in your README or as a separate document.
+This will only apply if your
+data set does not already
+have a data dictionary or if
+you’re building a custom
+data set.

 ### Features Included in Data Analysis 2 Project: